evernost/rootsOfChaos/README.md

 Here are a few examples with different functions and different sets of numbers:
 - `f` is a **linear function** defined on **real numbers**: either converges unconditionally, diverges, or oscillates between 2 values (see: arithmetico-geometric sequence)
 - `f` is a **linear function** defined on **integers**: the behaviour is not always certain (see the Collatz conjecture https://en.wikipedia.org/wiki/Collatz_conjecture)
-- `f` is a **linear function** defined on **modular integers (Z/pZ)**: a cool example is the Linear congruential Generator (LCG) which is the interger version of the arithmetico-geometric sequence.
+- `f` is a **linear function** defined on **modular integers (Z/pZ)**: a cool example is the Linear congruential Generator (LCG) which is the integer version of the arithmetico-geometric sequence.
 Used for pseudo-random number generation, though it needs specific conditions on the coefficients for decent results, and they are far from obvious (https://en.wikipedia.org/wiki/Linear_congruential_generator)
 - `f` is a 2nd order polynomial defined on **real numbers**: the logistic map
 - `f` is a 2nd order polynomial defined on **complex numbers**: the Mandelbrot set (which has deep connexions with the logistic map)